Paramecium13/LSN/README.md

 Expressions calculate a value.

 ## LSN Files
-LSN source files end with the *.lsn* extension and object files end with the *.obj* extension.
+LSN source files end with the *.lsn* extension and object files end with the *.obj* extension, though this last extension is configurable in the main file.

 LSN files also tell the interpreter to load other LSN files at runtime, with the #using directive.
 The reifier will also load these other files to check type and function usage.
+However, circular dependencies are not allowed.
+For example, if file 'a' depends on file 'b' (i.e. has a #using directive for it), then neither file 'b' nor any file that file 'b' depends on may depend on file 'a' or any file that depends on file 'a'.
+In other words, the graph of file dependencies must be a [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph).

 LSN files contain struct and record definitions, functions, Host Interfaces, and Script Classes.

+## The Main File
+The main file is a .json file that is passed as a command line argument to the reifier.
+It serves as a marker for an *LSN project* and contains varous settings for that project.
+Currently, the only setting that is implemented and used is what extension the output object files will have.
+An *LSN project* consists of a main file and, in the same directory, a subdirectory named 'src' that contains all the LSN source files.